pitch-io/uix/docs/elements.md

 ## React component instances

-React components written in JavaScript can be used directly in UIx with a minor differences in how props are passed into a component.
-See more detalis on the [“Interop with React”](/docs/interop-with-react.md) page.
+React components written in JavaScript can be used directly in UIx with minor differences in how props are passed into a component.
+See more details on the [“Interop with React”](./interop-with-react.md) page.

 ```clojure
 ($ Button {:on-click #(js/console.log :click)}
   "press me")
 ```

+When passing props:

+- Use CLJ maps for props.
+For JS components, UIx converts them for you.
+- Spread additional props with `:&` when you need to combine maps or include JS objects.
+See [props spread](./components.md#props-transferring-via-rest-and-spread-syntax).